luckyyang/nextjs-graphql-github-demo/README.md

 cp .env.local.example .env.local
 ```

+Refer to [this doc](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create personal access token, then put it to `.env.local`

-Refer to [this blog](https://dev.to/k4u5h4l/using-github-oauth-with-next-js-4e8o) to get github Client ID and Client Secret, then put them to `.env.local`
+Refer to [this blog](https://dev.to/k4u5h4l/using-github-oauth-with-next-js-4e8o) to get github Client ID and Client Secret, then put them to `.env.local`, ignore this if you do not need github oauth.

 ### 3. Run